BITSapienza/biopyparse/README.md

 ]
 ```
 and it'll import it into the database with the collection name as `collectionName`.

-The following code is an example of using the module
+Follows a slice of code for example execution set:

 ```python3
-from Bioparse import BioPyParse

-bio = BioPyParse(verbose=True)
+from Bioparse import BioPyParse bio = BioPyParse(verbose=True) bio.newDatabase("BiologyTest")

-bio.newDatabase("BiologyTest")

-organismList = ["Chlorella", "Scenedesmus"]

-taxIds = bio.importTaxonFromList(organismList,collectionName="taxonomy")
+organismList = ["Chlorella", "Scenedesmus"] taxIds = bio.importTaxonFromList(organismList,collectionName="taxonomy")
 bio.generateTaxonomyTree(collectionName="taxon_tree",taxonomyCollection="taxonomy")
 ```